mukul-rathi/old-personal-website/_posts/2018-09-02-DebuggingLearningCurve.md

 You may have noticed that our [neural network](https://github.com/mukul-rathi/blogPost-tutorials/tree/master/FeedForwardNeuralNet) had a much lower training set error than test set error both when we trained it on the housing price dataset, and when we trained it on the breast cancer dataset.

-This post is dedicated to looking at debugging your model's performance - for the first time since Part 1 of the series, we'll be revisiting the idea of training, validation and test sets.
+This post is dedicated to looking at debugging your model's performance - for the first time since [Part 1]({% post_url 2018-07-28-WhatIsNeuralNet %}){:target="_blank"} of the series, we'll be revisiting the idea of training, validation and test sets.

 ## Learning Curves